CaptainZidgel/TF2PickupHelperV2/README.md

 `!roll` new medics and never get a duplicate.  \
 Automatically moves medics to their rooms.  \
 `!unlink/!link` game rooms without needing to enter them individually and right click -> unlink all.  \
-`!mute` all players who aren't admins or captains, or `!mute all` players who aren't admins.
+`!mute` all players who aren't admins or captains, or `!mute all` players who aren't admins.  \
+`!dc 1` move all players in a specified channel to add up.

 Installing
 ==========